Businesses, Industries, and Aquifer Protection Areas

 Land uses and activities that can contaminate ground water quality will be regulated in aquifer protection areas.
-Generally, activities which use, store, handle, or dispose of hazardous materials and other potential ground water contaminants will have to follow best management practices or standards designed to minimize the possibility of ground water pollution.
-New activities such as waste disposal, most manufacturing, and bulk petroleum or chemical storage will not be allowed to locate in aquifer protection areas.
+Generally, activities which use, store, handle, or dispose of hazardous materials and other potential ground water contaminants, and were already occurring in the Aquifer Protection Area, will have to follow best management practices or standards designed to minimize the possibility of ground water pollution.
+New activities such as waste disposal, most manufacturing, and bulk petroleum or chemical storage may not be allowed to locate in aquifer protection areas.

-• trades and services such as gasoline stations, auto and engine service, machine shops, dry cleaners, furniture strippers, printers, photo processors and laboratories
+• Trades and services such as gasoline stations, auto and engine services, and machine shops

 How will businesses be affected by the Aquifer Protection Area Program?

-Regulated businesses will have to register their regulated activities with the local aquifer protection agency or the state DEEP.
+Businesses that are conducting any regulated activity will have to submit a registration either to their municipal aquifer protection agency or with the Connecticut Department of Energy and Environmental Protection.
 Businesses may have to implement new procedures and/or install new equipment to minimize the chance of pollution.
 A materials management plan and a stormwater management plan may also be required.

 It will be advantageous for businesses to register and preserve their right to continue to operate regulated activities, to add new activities or to change to a different activity.
 Without a registration, these regulated activities are prohibited.